RIVER CITY a nurseís year in Vietnam

 I was 24 in 1967 when I went to Vietnam as a civilian nurse in a primitive Vietnamese hospital caring for people caught in the crossfire, sometimes even the enemy.
-I was against the war, but fell in love with a gung-ho Marine who was involved with the CIA.
-Just as he began to see the war from my point of view, he was killed.
+I was very much against the war, but fell in love with a gung-ho Marine who was involved with the CIA.

 I initially wrote a novel which was 95% nonfiction.
 Paramount optioned it for Cher the year she won Best Actress.
 But a great story still needs a great adaptation.
 They couldnít get one, the project went into turnaround and Paramount quitclaimed the rights back to me.